Introducing the data enrichment 101 blog series

 Our Data Deduplication Blog Series and the subsequent white paper, The Complete Deduplication Survival Guide, were so popular that we decided to cover a second very common, but often misunderstood topic in (painful?) detail: Data Enrichment.
-We’re publishing a series of blog posts on this topic over the course of the next few weeks, covering all aspects of what to think about before, during, and after a data enrichment project.
+We’re publishing a series of blog posts on the data enrichment process over the course of the next few weeks, covering all aspects of what to think about before, during, and after a project.

-We hope you find this new series on data enrichment informative, and we would love to hear your feedback and your war stories on this topic.
+We hope you find this new series on the data enrichment process informative, and we would love to hear your feedback and your war stories on this topic.

 List of Upcoming Topics in Data Enrichment